csc-training/GenieWebApp.jl/docs/src/deploying-to-virtual-machine-using-openstack.md

 }
 ```

-Next, we enable the configuration by creating a symbolic link for the configuration file to enable sites directory.
+Next, we enable the configuration by creating a symbolic link for the configuration file to enable the sites directory.

 ```bash
 sudo ln -s /etc/nginx/sites-available/genie /etc/nginx/sites-enabled/genie